-Derivative risk - the Fund may use derivatives to generate returns as well as to reduce costs and/or the overall risk of the Fund.
-Using derivatives can involve a highe level of risk.
+Derivative risk - the Fund uses derivatives to generate returns and/or to reduce costs and the overall risk of the Fund.
+Using derivatives can involve a higher level of risk.
 A small movement in the price of an underlying investment may result in a disproportionately large movement in the price of the derivative investment.
 Derivatives also involve counterparty risk where the institutions acting as counterparty to derivatives may not meet their contractual obligations.
-For a more detailed explanation of risks, please refer to the "Risk Factors" section of the prospectus.